philipce/nifty/README.md

 and check Nifty out later when it's a little farther along.
 Or, consider contributing!

-## Current Status

-Currently working on getting the core set of general math and linear algebra functions finished.

 ## Repository Overview

 Source code for nifty is found in `src/nifty`.
-The directory is flat with every Nifty function/data structure in its own, appropriately named source file for easy perusal of the code.
+The directory is flat with every Nifty function or data structure in its own, appropriately named source file for easy perusal of the code.

 Currently we don't build Nifty as its own module for import by the user.
-Instead, user code is compiled together with Nifty and should be placed in
+Instead, user code is compiled together with Nifty and should be placed in `src`, alongside `nifty`.
-'''src''', alongside '''nifty'''.
 This will eventually change when Nifty is made into a module.

+Explain build

+Explain doc

+Explain include

+Explain lib

+Explain test

 ## Installation